Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Experimental Results

 \section{Experimental Results}

-In this section, we conduct numerical experiments to evaluate the effectiveness of \Cref{Upper bound of error difference MIMO} and \Cref{Upper bound of error difference multi IRS}.
-We consider $1$ IRS and $2$ IRSs assisted MIMO systems, where each element of channel matrices $\mH$, $\mG$, $\mB_0$, $\mB_1$, $\mB_2$, and pilot signal matrix $\mX$ follows independent and identically complex standard normal distribution.
-Subsequently, we normalize the above channel matrices to have a unit Frobenius norm.
-To effectively estimate the channel matrices in the $1$ IRS assisted MIMO system, we apply the ALS, AGD, tensor train singular value decomposition (TT-SVD) \cite{Oseledets11}, and tensor train cross-approximation (TT CA) via the greedy restricted cross-interpolation (GRCI) algorithm \cite{Savostyanov14}.
-As two representative methods for TT decomposition, TT-SVD and TT-CA are employed for the tensor factorization of $\calY\times_3^1\mX^\dagger$.
-In the case of the $2$ IRSs model, we employ the AGD algorithm.
-We initialize ALS and AGD with random matrices, with elements generated from a complex standard normal distribution.
-To simplify parameter selection and notation in the $2$ IRSs system, we set $N_1=N_2=N$ and denote $\calB_2=\calB$, $\calB_2^\star = \calB^\star$.
-The number of iterations for the ALS, AGD ($1$ IRS), and AGD ($2$ IRSs) algorithms are set to $100$, $10^5$, and $2\times 10^5$, respectively.
-For the AGD algorithm, we set $\mu = 0.2$ for the $1$ IRS scenario and $\mu = 1$ for the $2$ IRSs scenario.
-For each experimental setting, we conduct 20 Monte Carlo trials and then take the average over the 20 trials to report the results.
+In this section, we present numerical experiments to validate the effectiveness of the bounds in \Cref{Upper bound of error difference MIMO,minimax bound of error difference MIMO,Upper bound of error difference multi IRS,minimax bound of error difference multi MIMO} for single-hop and multi-hop IRS-assisted MIMO systems\footnote{Here, we replace $\delta_{UM}$ with $c\sqrt{\frac{UM}{T}}$, where $c$ is a positive constant, in accordance with \eqref{eq:mrip TT single} and \eqref{eq:mrip TT multi}.
+Moreover, since the performance metric in these experiments is the normalized recovery error $\frac{\|\wh\calB - \calB^\star\|_F^2}{\|\calB^\star\|_F^2}$, we accordingly normalize the upper and lower bounds in \Cref{Upper bound of error difference MIMO,minimax bound of error difference MIMO,Upper bound of error difference multi IRS,minimax bound of error difference multi MIMO} by dividing them by $\|\calB^\star\|_F^2$.}.
+To simplify parameter selection, each entry of the channel matrices and the pilot signal matrix is independently drawn from the standard complex normal distribution.
+The channel matrices are then normalized to have unit Frobenius norm.
+Additionally, we set $N_1 = \cdots = N_{D-1} = N$ and denote $\calB_D = \calB$ and $\calB_D^\star = \calB^\star$ for notational simplicity.
+To effectively estimate the channel matrices in the single-hop IRS-assisted MIMO system, we adopt the bilinear alternating least squares (BALS) algorithm \cite{de2021channel}, which is designed for constrained least squares minimization and has been widely used as a benchmark in channel estimation \cite{zhang2022sparsity,gomes2023channel,guo2022uplink,de2022semi,de2023semi}.
+In contrast to BALS, which admits closed-form updates in the single-hop case, the constrained least squares problem in the multi-hop IRS-assisted MIMO system ($D \geq 2$) lacks an analytical solution.
+To address this, we adopt the alternating gradient descent (AGD) algorithm with learning rate $\mu$, following the gradient-based strategy proposed in \cite{huang2021multi}.
+The implementation details and computational complexities of both algorithms are provided in the Appendix~\ref{sec: algorithms}.
+We initialize BALS and AGD with random matrices, with elements generated from a complex standard normal distribution.
+The number of iterations is set to $100$ for BALS and $10000$ for AGD.
+For each experimental setting, we perform 20 Monte Carlo trials and report the average results across these trials.